The 12-step process is one of the oldest models for addiction treatment.

 How effective are they?

 Because the 12-step model has been around for a long time, there is a lot of research about its effectiveness.
-The Center for Alcohol and Addiction Studies has found that the 12-step program is particularly effective for people who are socially influenced to abuse substances, for example, if they have many friends who drink or use.
-Other studies have linked the 12-step model to staying in treatment in longer, and higher abstinence rates after treatment is complete.
+The Center for Alcohol and Addiction Studies has found that the 12-step program is particularly effective for people who are socially influenced to abuse substances (for example, if they have many friends who drink or use).
+Other studies have linked the 12-step model to staying in treatment longer, and higher abstinence rates after treatment is complete.

 How do the 12 steps work at The Ranch at Dove Tree?

 At The Ranch at Dove Tree, we use several different evidence-based techniques to treat addiction, including the 12-step model.
-Combining multiple different strategies allows us to customize treatment to each unique individual and his or her needs.
+Combining multiple different strategies allows us to customize treatment to each unique individual’s needs.
 The 12-step model, which can be integrated into group therapy, is a key part of our recovery process.

 But, what do the 12 steps say?

 Each organization adapts the 12 steps to meet their own mission and goals.
-However, there are several key strategies that are central to the 12-step approach:
+However, several key strategies are central to the 12-step approach: